EnzoBnl/enzobnl/FP.md

 ```
 - Delegation pattern, in OOP and DataFrame
 -
 This would be a mess.
-Other approach is simple inheritance of
+Other approach is simple inheritance:

+- Problem: the "fluent API" method

 Actually both Decorator and inheritance does not compile since DeltaTable's constructor is private, making it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTQ1MDA1OTgsLTg0MTk4MjY5OF19
+eyJoaXN0b3J5IjpbOTQ1NzY2NDY5LC04NDE5ODI2OThdfQ==
 -->